Recently a dear friend of mine went on Lamictal and her doctor told her getting off Lamictal would be easy because she was on a low dose.

 Secretly I’m hoping my dear friend will come off of it asap, but I didn’t want to belabor that point.
 We can’t always know what’s best for someone else or why they take psychiatric drugs that are dangerous.
 I can’t even know for sure whether someone is best off taking them or not, but I am passionate about people having accurate information to make an informed decision.

 This information is also relevant to send to friends and family who might be pressuring their loved ones to take psychiatric drugs, with the best of intentions but a lack of information about the dangers.

-I realize she has access to the same search engines I do, and yet…some people don’t necessarily know which keywords to look up to find the accurate information.
+She has access to the same search engines I do, and yet…most people don’t know which keywords to look up to find the accurate information.